 The following are the most common symptoms of hypoglycemia.
 However, each individual may experience symptoms differently.
 The symptoms include:

-Hypoglycemia can also occur during sleep.
+Hypoglycemia can also happen during sleep.
 Some signs of hypoglycemia during sleep include:

 How is hypoglycemia diagnosed?

 In addition to a complete medical history and physical exam, certain blood tests are used to diagnose hypoglycemia.

 If you have diabetes and symptoms of hypoglycemia, your healthcare provider will likely diagnose it as a complication of diabetes, or as an insulin reaction.
 If you don’t have diabetes and have symptoms of hypoglycemia, your healthcare provider may:

 Measure blood glucose levels while you are experiencing the symptoms

 Observe that the symptoms are relieved when you eat foods with high sugar content